Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 — Receiving the wrong payment amount or no money for dependent children

-A number of people indicated that they received the incorrect payment amount.
-Five people contacted The Post saying that they didn’t receive any money for their children or that they received only one child payment when they have three kids.
+A number of people indicated they received the incorrect payment amount.
+Five people contacted The Post saying they didn’t receive any money for their children or they received only one child payment when they have three kids.

 People whose adjusted gross income qualifies them to receive a stimulus check are supposed to receive an additional $500 for every dependent child under 17.
 But one reader from Kentucky with three children under age 15 said she received only $1,200 on Wednesday.
 She double-checked her 2019 tax return and verified that all three children were listed as dependents.

 Individuals who receive Social Security retirement, survivors or disability (Social Security Disability Insurance) benefits or Railroad Retirement benefits will automatically receive the $1,200 stimulus payment if they are eligible.
-The IRS announced that it has added to this group Supplemental Security Income (SSI) recipients.
+The IRS announced it has added to this group Supplemental Security Income (SSI) recipients.
 The automatic payments for SSI recipients will go out no later than early May, according to the agency statement.

-However, the IRS says that if you fall into one of those categories and have children under 17, you have to use the non-filers tool at IRS.gov to claim the $500 payment per child.
-You’ll need a valid Social Security number or Adoption Taxpayer Identification Number for each dependent you want to claim the stimulus payment.
+However, the IRS says if you fall into one of those categories and have children under 17, you have to use the non-filers tool at IRS.gov to claim the $500 payment per child.
+You’ll need a valid Social Security number or Adoption Taxpayer Identification Number for each of your dependents.

 Jamie Jones, a Virginia widow and mother of three receiving Social Security survivor benefits, said she received her $1,200 payment, but her deposit did not include the extra $1,500 for her children.
 Because she filed a tax return for 2019, she couldn’t use the non-filers tool, she said.
-She listed her children ages 8, 10 and 12 on her tax return, so the IRS should have made the additional payment.
+She listed her children, ages 8, 10 and 12, on her tax return, so the IRS should have made the additional payment.

 “I’ve never been one to look for handouts, and work hard to try to keep my family afloat,” Jones said.
-“My oldest daughter currently has outgrown her tennis shoes and even though the stores were shut down, I had planned to allocate some of this money to an online purchase to get her a new pair of shoes.”
+“My oldest daughter currently has outgrown her tennis shoes, and even though the stores were shut down, I had planned to allocate some of this money to an online purchase to get her a new pair of shoes.”

 A spokesman for the IRS wasn’t sure why Jones’s payment didn’t include the money for the children.
-Jones may have to wait for the letter in the mail to correct the underpayment.

 People who receive what they believe is an incorrect amount will have an opportunity to let the IRS know.
 The agency is required to mail a letter to your last known address 15 days after sending your payment.
 The letter is supposed to explain how the payment was made and provide instructions on how to report any issues.